TnTech-ECE/CapstoneStarterRepo/README.md

 ### Stakeholders

 Tell a bit about the customer for the project.
 Also discuss any other groups (specific or general) that are expected to be impacted by the project.

+## Repo Organization

+Give the layout of the repo and what can be found where.
+Make it easy on those who are interested by making the headings of the various things in this section clickable links to the relevant folder or file in the repo.